iobroker-community-adapters/ioBroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (ciddi89) send online and offline notifications only, if the connection to device (zigbee stick etc.) is longer then few seconds.
+Should prevent multiple messages at a stroke
+-   (ciddi89) fixed issue that all devices was listed even though only batterie devices was selected

 ### 2.4.0 (2023-01-10)

 -   (ciddi89) make onStateChanges only, when device instance is alive